Fires engulf Turkey's Mediterranean coast as government declares 2 disaster zones

 Further along the coast, homes in the city of Manavgat were also threatened.

+Antalya Gov. Hulusi Sahin said that the fires were under control apart from one in Aksu, which was “showing a tendency to grow,” and another in Gazipasa, east of Manavgat.

+“The fires were truly disturbing and dangerous, because they occurred in city centers, among houses,” he said.
+“We evacuated some of our homes ...
+There are no deaths or injuries.”

-Interior Minister Ali Yerlikaya said Friday that Izmir and Bilecik provinces had been declared “disaster areas affecting public life," one step down from the most serious level of emergency.
+Interior Minister Ali Yerlikaya, meanwhile, said Friday that Izmir and Bilecik provinces had been declared “disaster areas affecting public life," one step below the most serious level of emergency.

-In a social media post, the minister said 311 homes had been destroyed or heavily damaged during the month-long blazes and 85 temporary housing units were set up across three western provinces for those made homeless.
+In a social media post, the minister said 311 homes had been destroyed or seriously damaged during the monthlong blazes and 85 temporary housing units were set up across three western provinces for those made homeless.

+Speaking after Friday prayers, President Recep Tayyip Erdogan said that Turkey was “faced with a truly great disaster.”
+He said that 25,000 personnel were fighting fires across the country, assisted by 27 planes, 105 helicopters and 6,000 ground vehicles.

 Turkey has faced widespread outbreaks of forest fires since late June.
-Thirteen people have died, including 10 firefighters killed Thursday in a fire in Eskisehir, western Turkey.
+Thirteen people have died, including 10 rescue volunteers and forestry workers killed Wednesday in a fire in Eskisehir, western Turkey.
+The funerals for the 10 were on Thursday.

 Temperatures above seasonal norms have been exacerbated by strong winds and dry conditions, resulting in dozens of wildfires.

-Note: A previous version of this story was corrected to show that the 10 people killed in Eskisehir died on Wednesday, not Thursday.